 While “mov[ing] the drivers closer to independent contractor status” is certainly a positive step by Lyft, it would be prudent to address the other concerns expressed by Judge Chhabria as well as dozens of other factors bearing on the issue of independent contractor status.
 Moving the needle in the right direction may not be sufficient.
 As the publisher of this blog, Richard Reibstein, was quoted in a Los Angeles Times article by Tracey Lien, while the settlement may put to rest one lawsuit against the company, “it doesn’t mean Lyft is in the clear.
 In fact, many states have more stringent tests for independent contractor status than California, and there’s nothing stopping another lawyer from filing a similar lawsuit in [the future in] California”.
 The article continued: “‘Lyft would be well-served to reevaluate its structure and documentation,’ Reibstein said, ‘because just because you exit one lawsuit does not mean that there won’t be another coming right down the pipe tomorrow.’”

-One way in which companies can stress-test their level of IC compliance is through IC Diagnostics™, a process that examines the level of compliance with applicable IC laws and then restructures, re-documents, and re-implements IC relationships in a manner that minimizes IC misclassification exposure.
+One way in which companies can stress-test their level of IC compliance is through a process such as IC Diagnostics™ that examines the level of compliance with applicable IC laws and then restructures, re-documents, and re-implements IC relationships in a manner that minimizes IC misclassification exposure.
 This process can be applied in a customized fashion consistent with a company’s business model.

 Businesses like Lyft that can wisely turn legal IC skirmishes, such as the present lawsuit in California, into positive changes in its IC relationships can be the envy of others in the sharing economy that use ICs – but that is far more likely if Lyft undertakes a number of other steps to further enhance its IC compliance.